sah/java-tutorial/04-Testing-Apps.md

 }
 ```

-The `doRegister`, `doLogin` and `doLogout` methods are helper functions for our tests.
-If we were testing
-a local app, it would be more efficient to perform these actions on the
-server-side than to have Selenium generate states of being logged in, logged out,
-etc. However, since we're testing an app on the Internet whose backend is inaccessible
+The `doRegister()`, `doLogin()` and `doLogout()` issue requests that
+register, login, and logout the user, respectively.
+Recall that the
+tests, Selenium web browser client, and web app are all running on
+separate servers communicating over the internet.
+We use Selenium to
+manipulate the browser state (e.g. fill in forms) and submit requests
-to us, we're using these Selenium commands to put the user into these states.
+(e.g. click the submit button) in order to put the user into these
+states.

 ```java
 private void doRegister(Map<String, String> userDetails, boolean logout) {